 It is the chemical that is responsible for the reward seeking habit, your drive is a result of high levels.

 If you have low levels of dopamine you are less likely to strive for your goals or dreams, and not really care about the rewards that come with it.

 Dopamine also plays an important role in movement, as the basal ganglia, which is the the biggest and best sources of dopamine in the brain are brought in, it controls movement.

 The basal ganglia requires dopamine at high levels to function properly.
 So if you have low levels, voluntary motions will be uncoordinated, which is a contributory factor in Parkinson’s disease.

-Dopamine helps you stay awake
+5. Helps you stay awake

 If you choose the more unnatural way to increase your dopamine levels, such as drugs, it can decrease the dopaminergic function, and eventually lead to addiction.

 Cocaine is a dopamine transporter blocker that competitively inhibits dopamine uptake to increase the presence of dopamine.

 8. Mental illness